Dwarf Chain Loach

-While controlled breeding in the absence of chemical stimulation remains elusive, some instances of young fish appearing in established aquaria have occurred, with a particularly notable example being that of SF member Mark Duffill who in 2007 discovered a number of juveniles among his group of 36 adult specimens.
+While controlled breeding in the absence of chemical stimulation remains elusive, some instances of young fish appearing in established aquaria have occurred, with a particularly notable example being that of UK loach expert Mark Duffill who discovered a number of juveniles among his group of 36 adult specimens in 2007.

 A full report from Mark documenting this success is available here.

-A. sidthimunki differs by possessing two dorsal stripes anterior to the dorsal-fin and none behind, though in reality some specimens do have what could be described as a stripe posterior to the dorsal-fin which is usually broken by pale, saddle-like markings.
+A. sidthimunki is diagnosed by possession two dorsal stripes anterior to the dorsal-fin and none behind, though in reality some specimens do have what could be described as a stripe posterior to the dorsal-fin which is usually broken by pale, saddle-like markings.

 In adult A. sidthimunki there are numerous transverse, vertical bars connecting the two stripes and extending to the ventral surface; these may also be present in A. nigrolineata but are much less prominent and normally only extend the full distance between the stripes in the rear portion of the body.

-The genus Ambastaia was erected by Kottelat (2012) to accommodate these two species which are former members of both Botia and Yasuhikotakia.
+The taxon Ambastaia was erected by Kottelat (2012) to accommodate these two species which are former members of the genera Botia and Yasuhikotakia.

 Members are currently diagnosed from other botiids solely on the basis of adult colour pattern and its ontogeny, the former comprising a whitish-yellowish background with a black midlateral stripe on each flank and an additional, middorsal stripe, with vertical bars connecting these two stripes and extending onto the lower portion of the body.

-The family Botiidae has been widely considered a genetically distinct grouping since Nalbant (2002), having previously been considered a subfamily (Botiinae) of the family Cobitidae.
-Nalbant also moved some previous members of Botia into the new genus Yasuhikotakia based on a number of morphological characters.
+The family Botiidae has been considered to represent a genetically distinct grouping since Nalbant (2002), having previously been considered a subfamily (Botiinae) of the family Cobitidae.
+The same author also moved some previous members of Botia into the new genus Yasuhikotakia based on a number of morphological characters.

 Later Kottelat (2004) made further modifications to the taxonomy, raising Chromobotia for B. macracanthus and confirming that species previously included in the genus Hymenophysa should instead be referred to Syncrossus.